Enterprise Certificate

 OVERVIEW

-The portal provides a full overview of which employees have an e-ID, and the status of deliveries and invoices.
+The portal provides a full overview of all the company's Enterprise Certificates, as well as the status of deliveries and invoices.

 ADMINISTRATION

-With the E-ID Portal, administration becomes simple.
-You can order, cancel or renew your e-ID with a click.
-One or more administrators get access to manage Employee e-ID for the company.
+With the E-ID Portal, administration is easy.
+You can order, cancel or renew Enterprise Certificates with a click.
+One or more administrators get access to manage the Enterprise Certificate for your company.

-The e-ID portal makes it easy to become an e-ID dealer.
-As a retailer, you can manage the e-ID for as many customers as you want without losing track of it.
+The E-ID Portal makes it easy to become a reseller of Enterprise Certificates.
+As a reseller, you can manage Enterprise Certificates for as many customers as you want without losing track.

 An enterprise certificate is a digital proof of identity for businesses.
 The enterprise certificate functions as the company’s electronic identity in various contexts that require authentication, for example signing electronic documents, logging in on behalf of the company, reporting or connecting to APIs.
 An enterprise certificate can be used by individuals manually or in automatic processes between machines.